-To qualify for Social Security Disability and/or Supplemental Security Income benefits, a person must meet certain medical and non-medical requirements.
+To qualify for Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits, certain medical and non-medical requirements must be met.

-Medically, a person must have a medically determinable impairment or combination of impairments that causes an inability to perform substantial gainful activity.
+A person must have a medically-determinable impairment (or combination of impairments) that prevents them from performing substantial gainful activity.
 The Social Security Administration must consider all of a person’s medical conditions, both physical and mental, when determining whether a person can work.

 Anyone who is incapable of performing full-time employment due to a severe medical condition may meet the medical eligibility requirements for SSD and SSDI.

-For social security disability, a person must have worked long enough to have acquired a sufficient number “credits” which depends on a person’s age.
+A person must also have worked long enough to have acquired a sufficient number “credits” to be eligible for benefits.

-For Supplemental Security Income, a person must be eligible financially and must not have income, assets or resources above a certain level.
+For Supplemental Security Income, a person must be eligible financially and must not have income, assets or resources above a certain monetary level.
 Children can also qualify for Supplemental Security Income benefits depending upon parental income.

-If you haven’t been seeing a doctor regularly, it is necessary to establish a relationship with a primary care physician in order to establish the parameters of your disability or you will be denied benefits based on a lack of proof that the disability exists.
+Therefore, it is necessary to establish a relationship with a primary care physician to establish the parameters of your disability.
+Otherwise, you’ll be denied benefits based on a lack of proof that the disability exists.

-To begin the application process, you can start filling out an application online, or you can meet with your local social security office and fill out an application there.
-The process can be daunting, especially for those who are dealing with multiple disabilities, or those involving anxiety, depression or problems with cognition.
-While many people begin the application on their own, most find it necessary to work with an attorney to complete the entire process.
+To begin the application process, you can start filling out an application online, or you can meet with your local social security office to fill out an application.
+The process can be daunting, especially for those who are dealing with multiple disabilities, anxiety, depression or problems with cognition.
+Most find it necessary to work with an attorney after receiving an initial denial.